makerspet/makerspet.github.io/_posts/2025-09-11-how-to-view-robot-telemetry-using-foxglove.md

 As an alternative, you can use [Rosbridge](https://github.com/RobotWebTools/rosbridge_suite) ROS2 node instead of [Foxglove bridge](https://github.com/foxglove/ros-foxglove-bridge).

 Simply put, both these alternatives function identically as far as the user is concerned.
-Both these ROS2 nodes use WebSockets.
+Both of these are ROS2 nodes and both use WebSockets.
 According to Foxglove, Foxglove bridge should run a bit faster compared to Rosbridge.

 Rosbridge uses port 9090 by defaul.
 Therefore, the Docker launch command should look like this: